dumux/dumux/examples/porenetwork_upscaling/README.md

     </center>
 </figure>

-The non-creeping flow simulation additionally gives you the Forchheimer permeability and coefficient for each spatial direction as in the example below for the x-direction:
+The non-creeping flow simulation additionally gives you the Forchheimer permeabilities and coefficients for each spatial direction as in the example below for the x-direction:

 ```
 X-direction: